CharlesDLandau/serve-md/mlInTheCloud.md

 ### Bonus: JaaS
 ![jaas_examples](https://serve-md.charlesdlandau.net/img/jaas_examples.png)

-Jupyter as a Service products like Google Colab and Datalore have been around for a long time now, so if you haven't checked them out yet now's the time.
-They're very mature.
-They don't replace an IDE, but have some great features and can be a great option for when you don't actually need a full-fledged IDE.
-Tools like [JupyterHub]([https://jupyter.org/hub](https://jupyter.org/hub)) can create a unified experience with reproducible experiments available alongside their documentation.
+Jupyter as a Service products like Google Colab and Datalore have been around for a long time now, so if you haven't checked them out yet, then now's the time.
+They're very mature web applications that act like a REPL on steriods.
+They don't replace an IDE, but have some great features and can be a great option for when you don't actually _need_ a full-fledged IDE.
+Tools like [JupyterHub]([https://jupyter.org/hub](https://jupyter.org/hub)) that host and provide compute instances to Jupyter web clients can create a unified experience with reproducible experiments available alongside their documentation.

 ## Slides
 If you'd like to see the whole deck, complete with notes, [here you go!](https://docs.google.com/presentation/d/e/2PACX-1vSAasYe8juHia_Q1uWp_LelK0YXHwyuFhfVxZ_hEDzYIj6h2d6P8wFkLqgBIm-t_6KK6K8RgNaSwrzi/pub?start=false&loop=false&delayms=3000)

+I'll be giving this talk for the first time in a couple weeks so I reserve the right to have errors in the slides.
+If you have any feedback I'd love it if you share that with me.

+Thanks for reading!